18 November 2024

 And I think my social work degree provided me with a good foundation on the way that I want to work with people and what theory I can incorporate into my practice.”

-In being “like probation but on the inside” Cam’s role involves working with people to develop an offender plan, right from when they arrive in prison through to when they leave.
+In being “like probation but on the inside” Cam’s responsibilities involve working with people to develop an offender plan, right from when they arrive in prison through to when they leave.

 “That includes doing risk assessments and identifying programmes and other things that are going to help them in their rehabilitation.